ScottyXIII/LaravelStuff/README.md

 # LaravelStuff
-Just messing around with Laravel 5.

-Just a simple Laravel 5 MVC website with backend database and a smimple blog posting system.
+Just a simple Laravel 5 MVC website with backend database and a simple blog posting system.

 # Each blog post has
   A many to many relationship between each blog post and categoreies.